 If you observe any of these events, and would like to have your observations placed in the reports, or if you think you have discovered another notable ray events, let me know and I will get it published here.

-A word about using the table format: I have not provided links to "backup" from page to page.
+A word about using the table format: I have not provided links to "back/return" from page to page.
 Therefore, use the RETURN/BACK button on your browser to return to the previous page.
+It should also be noted that some browsers do not automatically show the most recent page update.
+Be sure to use the "reload" button/arrow of your browser to show the most recent page.

 If you would like to link to this topic, use the link: http://www.lunar-